Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 ## Install

+* Download *Lightstreamer Server Vivace* (make sure you use Vivace edition, otherwise you will see a limit on the event rate; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.

 * Download and install Lightstreamer Vivace (make sure you use Vivace edition, otherwise you will see a limit on the event rate; Vivace comes with a free non-expiring demo license for 20 connected users).
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java/releases) and unzip it.
 * Copy the just unzipped `3DWorldDemo` folder into the `adapters` folder of your Lightstreamer Server installation.